Building cyber resilience: An imperative for surviving today’s and tomorrow’s threats

 - Shortage of skills: Many recent studies point to worsening cybersecurity skills shortage that may impact business and government organizations globally.

-- Organizational silos: Cybersecurity, business continuity and the teams that own systems and applications are highly siloed and have difficulty collaborating to solve critical problems.
+- Organizational silos: Cybersecurity, business continuity and the teams that own systems and enterprise applications are highly siloed and have difficulty collaborating to solve critical problems.

 - Boardroom sponsorship: While the board needs access to cyber expertise for budget allocation and risk oversight and governance, security, risk and business continuity leaders often struggle to translate IT risks into a business language the board understands.